Noman Ali

-Noman Ali (born 7 October 1986) is a Pakistani cricketer.
-He made his debut for the Pakistan cricket team at the age of 34 in January 2021.
+Noman Ali (born 7 October 1986) is a Pakistani cricket left-arm orthodox spin bowler.
+As of June 2026, he has taken 101 career wickets in 22 Test matches for the Pakistan national team.

 Early life and family

 Noman Ali was born in Khipro, a small city in a subdivision of the Sanghar District, Sindh to a Punjabi family having roots in Attock District.
 His uncle, Rizwan Ahmed, who also played internationally for Pakistan, was crucial in the development of Noman as a cricketer.

 He holds a bachelor's in commerce from Latifabad.

 Domestic career

 He was the leading wicket-taker for Khan Research Laboratories (KRL) in the 2018–19 Quaid-e-Azam One Day Cup, with seventeen dismissals in nine matches.
 He was also the leading wicket-taker for KRL in the 2018–19 Quaid-e-Azam Trophy, with 43 dismissals in eight matches.
 In March 2019, he was named in Sindh's squad for the 2019 Pakistan Cup.

 In September 2019, he was named in Northern's squad for the 2019–20 Quaid-e-Azam Trophy tournament.
 He was the leading wicket-taker in the tournament, with 54 dismissals in ten matches.
 In January 2021, he was named in Northern's squad for the 2020–21 Pakistan Cup.